anna-data-analytics/bellabeat-case-study/README.md

 There were no TotalSleepRecords = 0 in the sleep_day table.

 ## Analyze
-1. Check average steps, sedentary time, lightly active, fairly active and very active minutes for all the users
+1. Check average steps, sedentary time, lightly active, fairly active, very active minutes and average sleep minutes for all the users
 `
 SELECT
   ROUND(AVG(TotalSteps)) AS steps_average,